UnsyncedMaster/RTB-ECSR/README.md

 If It Dosn't Work Refresh A Couple Times And If That Doesn't Work Then Refresh Again.
 I'm Sorry If This Looks Ugly, I Made Just For The Functionality, And If Anyone Wants to Change Anything Or Fix Or Make It Better In Any Way Shape Or Form Do it, BUT CREDIT ME IF YOU CAN TWIN!!!

+WHEN RUNNING OTHER VERISIONS OF THIS CODE MODIFIED BY OTHER USERS MAKE SURE ITS SAFE AS IT MAY BE A VIRUS

 ![image](https://github.com/user-attachments/assets/9655fc60-b746-466a-acf0-b081369bd1b6)